 The City of Prescott and the Federal Emergency Management Agency (FEMA) have completed a comprehensive Physical Map Revision (PMR) of the flood hazard area along the creeks within and surrounding the City of Prescott.
 It also includes some unincorporated portions of Yavapai County.
+The new flood maps, known as Flood Insurance Rate Maps (FIRMs) will become effective March 6, 2018.
 These detailed maps will help property owners better understand their current flood risk and help them make more informed decisions about how to protect family and property in the event of a flood.
+To see your current flood risk and if it has changed, click on the “Property Search Tool” button and enter your parcel number or address.

 For more information regarding how the maps affect your property, please contact: